Participating in peer review

 When it comes to feedback, quality is more important than quantity: you don’t have to comment on every detail.
 Prioritise the issues that you think have most impact.

-How do I frame great feedback?
+How do I frame effective feedback?

 The top of the sandwich is a positive comment.
 The filling is 'constructive criticism'.
 The bottom is a final positive comment.